RobertMcReed/tweaks/canvas-calendar/README.md

 1. Make sure the checkbox next to the Canvas style is checked, and you're good to go!
 You'll notice that when you go to the Canvas calendar from now on the Stylebot logo will turn green ![Stylebot logo](img/stylebot2.png), indicating the custom CSS rules have taken effect.

-1. For an even cleaner look, you can disable the time in the calendar view as well by uncommenting two lines at the bottom of the CSS, but for obvious reasons that might not be the best idea.
+1. For an even cleaner look, you can disable the time in the calendar view by uncommenting two rules at the bottom of the CSS, but for obvious reasons that might not be the best idea.